Frequently Asked Questions

 Q. Do you take people on investigations with you?

 A. If you are working at a place we're investigating, or you own or run it, you're most welcome to join the investigation.
-But otherwise, generally no. Sometimes we take along people we already know as guests on investigations, but not people we haven't met and know fairly well.
+But otherwise, generally no. Sometimes we take along people we already know as guests on investigations, but not people we haven't met and already know fairly well.

 Q. Is there a code of practice, or some sort of ethical guidelines for paranormal investigators?